MasterCard Vs. Visa; Why I Decided To Put All My Money On Visa

 When you look at companies with yield under 1%, many investors discard them as “dividend stocks”.
 I agree there is no interest for any income-seeking investor.
 However, if you have a focus on total return as I do, those two companies look like marvels to add to your portfolio.

-Both management teams understood the interest on the market for dividend paying stocks and applied a dividend growth policy soon after their IPO’s.
+Both management teams understood the interest on the market for dividend-paying stocks and applied a dividend growth policy soon after their IPOs.
 MA lags a little bit with only five consecutive years, but V is only two years from becoming a Dividend Achiever already.

 The Dividend Achievers Index refers to all public companies that have successfully increased their dividend payments for at least ten consecutive years.
 At the time of writing this article, there were 265 companies that achieved this milestone.
 You can get the complete list of Dividend Achievers with comprehensive metrics here.

 If the yield is poor, it’s a totally different game when you consider the distribution growth rate.
-Both companies have pushed on the “shareholder rewards” button and I would not be surprised to see them become dividend growing stocks with a 2-3% yield in a decade from now.
+Both companies have pushed on the “shareholder rewards” button, and I would not be surprised to see them become dividend growing stocks with a 2-3% yield in a decade from now.
 As their business eventually matures, the yield will start rising naturally.

-If you wonder if both companies have the potential to sustain their incredible growth rate, I’d say that we are good for a decade of double-digit growth Both companies show payout and cash payout ratios around 20%.
+If you wonder whether both companies have the potential to sustain their incredible growth rate, I’d say that we are good for a decade of double-digit growth.
+Both companies show payout and cash payout ratios around 20%.
 Most importantly, they kept their ratios in line for the past 3 years.
 Therefore, while the dividend increases like there is no tomorrow, the companies’ ability to pay it is stable.
-Then again, V and MA are head-to-head in these dividend competitions as both meet my 7 dividend growth investing principles.
+Then again, V and MA are head to head in these dividend competitions, as both meet my 7 dividend growth investing principles.

 Valuation

-At this stage, while V has a slight advantage since it is the market leader, both companies look like a strong investment to me.
+At this stage, while V has a slight advantage, since it is the market leader, both companies look like a strong investment to me.
 However, the prices you pay often determine if it is a good investment or not.
-Over the past five years, one company went through a PE expansion while the other has seen a contraction:
+Over the past five years, one company went through a P/E expansion, while the other has seen a contraction:

-In other words; either MA has a strong growth potential in the future, or V is being penalized for being the leader (and maybe investors think it won’t be able to grow as fast as MA).
-Still, V trades at a 41 PE while MA trades at a 34.5 PE ratio.
+In other words, either MA has a strong growth potential in the future, or V is being penalized for being the leader (and maybe investors think it won’t be able to grow as fast as MA).
+Still, V trades at a 41 P/E, while MA trades at a 34.5 P/E ratio.
 At this stage, both look overvalued.

 I ran a dividend discount model on both companies using an 18% growth rate for the first 10 years and reduced it to 7% afterward.
 I believe both companies will remain leaders of the transaction business, and as the business matures, additional cash flow will be directed toward shareholders.

-Upon my calculations, I see that V is trading at fair value right now while MA is definitely overpriced:
+Upon my calculations, I see that V is trading at fair value right now, while MA is definitely overpriced.

 |